 PUBLICATIONS & WEBINARS

-BUILDING BLOCKS FOR GOVERNING THE GARMENT INDUSTRY
+BUILDING BLOCKS FOR GOVERNING GLOBAL VALUE CHAINS

 Using Trade Data to Strengthen the Design of Supply Chain Governance.
 Working Paper 3